Skip to Main Content

 La Vida's address at Søndergade 22 places it in Frederikshavn's town centre, accessible on foot from the railway station and the ferry terminal.
 Given the absence of published booking information, phone number, or website, the most reliable approach is to visit in person during business hours or to ask locally for current opening times and reservations policy.
 Frederikshavn's central area is compact enough that dropping by before a planned meal is a low-effort way to confirm availability and get a read on format and price before committing.

 For visitors using Frederikshavn as a base for exploring northern Jutland, or passing through on the ferry routes, the city offers enough dining variety to cover most occasions.
 Longer drives south open up considerably more options: Frederiksminde in Præstø, ARO in Odense, and further afield, the reference-point operations in Copenhagen and beyond, represent a different tier of planning and commitment.
-La Vida is, by all available indicators, a local proposition for a local audience, which is a reasonable starting point for any honest assessment of what to expect.
+La Vida is a local restaurant for everyday dining.

 Pricing, Compared